f20/power-models/README.md

 You need Perl 5, v5.8.8 or later.

-A suitable version of Perl is usually pre-installed on Mac OS X and Linux systems.
-For Windows systems, Strawberry Perl (strawberryperl.com) usually works.
+A suitable version of Perl is pre-installed on Apple macOS systems.
+For Microsoft Windows systems, Strawberry Perl (strawberryperl.com) is usually a good choice.
+For FreeBSD, Linux and similar systems, Perl is either pre-installed or readily available from the ports/packages system.

 To test whether you have a suitable version of Perl, try this at the Terminal or command line: